 - The defendant breached the duty of care.

 - The defendant’s actions caused an injury to the plaintiff.

 - The injury caused actual harm – which is typically in the form of financial damages – to the plaintiff.

-At the David W. Martin Law Group, our dedicated personal injury lawyers in South Carolina review each of our prospective client’s cases to ensure we can prove all four elements, so they know whether their case qualifies for the pursuit of damages during a free consultation.
+At the David W. Martin Law Group, our dedicated personal injury lawyers in South Carolina review each of our prospective client’s cases to ensure we can prove all four elements, so they know whether their case qualifies for the pursuit of damages during a consultation.

 What If I Am Partially At Fault for the Injurious or Fatal Incident That Led to My Personal Injury Claim?

 Typically, the insurance representative will attempt to develop a strategy to avoid paying for our client’s complete damages.
 In South Carolina, that could mean citing Comparative Fault.
 Comparative fault is a circumstance where the plaintiff was also negligent in some significant way that contributed to his or her own injury and is responsible for more than 50% of the fault, he or she is not entitled to receive compensation.

 If you or a loved one has been hurt in an accident you believe was caused by negligence, contact our skilled South Carolina personal injury lawyers today to determine whether your case meets the legal requirements to proceed with a claim.